Stable pairs on nodal K3 fibrations: Stable pairs on smooth fibrations

-The following theorem expresses the stable pair invariants of $X$ in terms of the Euler characteristics of of the moduli spaces of stable pairs on the fibers and the Noether-Lefschetz numbers: \begin{thm} For a smooth $K3$ fibration $\pi:X\to C$ and the irreducible class $\gamma\in H_2(X,\Z)^\pi$ we have The Euler characteristics $\chi(\pP_{n}(S,h))$ are determined by Kawai-Yoshioka's formula \eqref{equ:KW}. \end{thm}
+The following theorem expresses the stable pair invariants of $X$ in terms of the Euler characteristics of of the moduli spaces of stable pairs on the fibers and the Noether-Lefschetz numbers: \begin{thm} For a smooth $K3$ fibration $\pi:X\to C$ and an irreducible class $\beta\in H_2(X,\Z)^\pi$, we have